octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20/course.md

 ## Definition

-There are multiple dimensions and considerations while implementing a particular token smart contract.
+There are multiple considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
 A variety of permission policies can be used to define how many tokens can be transferred, who can initiate a transfer, and who can receive tokens.
 A token contract can be designed to support a single token type (e.g. ERC-20 or ERC-721) or multiple token types (e.g. ERC-1155) to optimize batch transfers and atomic swaps of the tokens.

 The FA2 standard proposes a _unified token contract interface_ that accommodates all mentioned concerns.
 It aims to provide significant expressivity to contract developers to create new types of tokens while maintaining a common interface standard for wallet integrators and external developers.